 Passengers are encouraged to file a formal complaint at either a Police station, or by calling the City Hall’s Central de Teleatendimento (telephone hotline), by dialing 1746.

 Sure.
 All public transportation is pretty safe in Rio, buses included.
 Rio de Janeiro has many different bus lines and options.
 For example, between Centro and Copacabana there are more than 30 bus lines.
 However, figuring out which bus to take is not a problem.
 There are only three main roads crossing through Copacabana and Ipanema, and the buses stick to the main streets.
 The route number and the destination will be displayed in large letters on the front of the bus, and then the intermediary stops will be displayed on a smaller sign in the window below and to the left of the driver.
 There are generally three different levels of buses and the fare is different, reflecting different levels of quality.
 The more expensive buses, at approximately $R6.50 are air-conditioned and have nicer seats.
 The standard bus lines are approximately $R2 and $2.60 respectively.
 The fare is one way and does not include transfers.
 Buses will stop at bus stops every 15 minutes, but only if someone is waiting to board.
 An insider tip: wave your hand to the driver if you want him or her to stop for you.
-Shared vans are also available and they are equally as safe.

 Pretty much everything and anything under the sun.
 Rio de Janeiro is considered by many as the nightlife capital of the world and that's not during Rio Carnival!
 Rio Carnival takes Rio De Janeiro to a whole new level.
 It offers something for everyone -- the young, the old, the single, the married, gay, lesbian or straight.
 Whatever you want, you can find it in Rio De Janeiro.
 Over the course of the Rio Carnival festivities there will be parties in every corner of the city -- from the streets, to the nightclubs and bars.
 You might consider starting the evening with a casual dinner, taking the party to a bar, hitting up a samba hall, a nightclub, a street party, or attending one of the infamous Rio Carnival Ball.